 VII.
-SEARCHING AND HANDCUFFING TECHNIQUES Required Minimum Hours: 8 Lab
+SEARCHING AND HANDCUFFING TECHNIQUES Required Minimum Hours: Lab 8

-General Learning Goal: The student will demonstrate proficiency in searching and handcuffing techniques.
-The use of training handcuffs shall not be permitted in a basic training class except for section XV Individual Arrest Control Programs.
+General Learning Goal: The students will demonstrate proficiency in searching and handcuffing techniques.
+The use of training handcuffs shall not be permitted in a basic training class except during section XV, Individual Arrest Control Programs.

-- A. The student will demonstrate proficiency in systematic searching to include: - 1.
-Considerations when approaching a suspect and conducting a visual search. - 2.
-Describe and complete a systematic search, starting with high risk areas. - 3.
-Demonstrate an understanding of common areas on a suspect's body where weapons and contraband can be concealed. - B. The student will demonstrate proficiency in controlled handcuffing procedures to include: - 1.
-Students will be able to explain the appropriate legal justifications for handcuffing a subject. - 2.
-Students will demonstrate an understanding of tactical considerations for handcuffing. - 3.
-The student will be able to demonstrate proper handcuffing techniques to include compliant handcuffing to controlling resistive behavior during handcuffing. - 4.
-Students will be able to identify the risk of injury to a subject from handcuffing.
+- A. The students will demonstrate proficiency in conducting a systematic search to include: - 1.
+Understanding tactical considerations when approaching a suspect including conducting a visual search - 2.
+Demonstrate a complete systematic search, starting with highrisk areas - 3.
+Demonstrate an understanding of searching common areas on a suspect's body where weapons and contraband can be concealed - B. The students will demonstrate proficiency in controlled handcuffing procedures to include:

-5. Students will have an understanding of proper handcuff selection and maintenance.
+- 1. Explaining the appropriate legal justifications for handcuffing a subject - 2.
+Understanding the tactical considerations for safely handcuffing a suspect - 3.
+Demonstrating proper handcuffing techniques to include, but not limited to: - a.
+Compliant handcuffing - b.
+Controlling resistive behavior during handcuffing - c.
+High-risk handcuffing - 4.
+Understanding the risk of injury to a subject from handcuffing - 5.
+Understanding proper handcuff selection and maintenance